peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.template.md

 {{diagram:docs/diagrams/analysis_log_format.txt}}

-## Migrating Old Experiment Data (`migrate_old_experiment.ps1`)
+## Migrating Old Experiment Data (`migrate_experiment.ps1`)

 To upgrade older experiment directories to be compatible with the current analysis pipeline, a dedicated PowerShell script automates the entire migration process.

 **What it does:**
-The `migrate_old_experiment.ps1` script will be updated to be a simple wrapper that calls `experiment_manager.py` with a new `--migrate` flag.
-This will centralize the entire migration process within the manager, which will orchestrate:
+The `migrate_experiment.ps1` script is a simple wrapper that calls `experiment_manager.py` with a new `--migrate` flag.
+This centralizes the entire migration process within the manager, which orchestrates:
 1.  **Patching Configs**: Running `patch_old_experiment.py` to add archived `config.ini` files.
 2.  **Rebuilding Reports**: Executing `rebuild_reports.py` to regenerate all reports into the modern, standardized format.
 3.  **Finalizing**: Reprocessing the newly-migrated experiment to generate clean, modern summary files.